 Polymorphic Architecture and Infrastructure Throughout the Interplanetary Era advances in smart materials and programmable matter allowed the production of morphable products and environments.
 This movement started with simple household items that could change their characteristics (such as colouring and size) on demand.
 As these technologies developed it became popular for high-classed hotels and resorts to offer fully programmable rooms that would alter their characteristics to suit their client’s needs and mood.
 This in turn led to the development of environmental optimization protocols that autonomously adjust a sophont’s local environment for maximum comfort and enjoyment.

-Technologies continued to improve allowing more and more architecture and infrastructure to be converted to morphable technology to the point where just prior to the Nanodisaster it was rare to find any sophont whose environment was not programmable in some manner.
-This proved to be highly dangerous in the Nanodisaster as rampant malware caused dangerous and potential fatal changes in polymorphic environments; some notable examples were large tower blocks assuming fractal shapes (squeezing their contents and inhabitants into ever small spaces), household appliances morphing into lethal weapons and programmable walls fusing all doors and windows closed.
+Technologies continued to improve allowing more and more architecture and infrastructure to be converted to morphable technology to the point where just prior to the Technocalypse it was rare to find any sophont whose environment was not programmable in some manner.
+This proved to be highly dangerous in the Technocalypse as rampant malware caused dangerous and potential fatal changes in polymorphic environments; some notable examples were large tower blocks assuming fractal shapes (squeezing their contents and inhabitants into ever small spaces), household appliances morphing into lethal weapons and programmable walls fusing all doors and windows closed.

 It wasn’t until various megacorps in the Middle Federation age picked up the ancient ideas and improved them with modern technology (utility fog, expert-antivirus, blue goo etc) that fully polymorphic architecture and infrastructure became available (this movement was the precursor for the first anglenets and correspondingly the first demonnets).